 HELLO WORLD!

 Welcome to our blog about babies and language (or more fancily stated: infant psycholinguistics)!
-We are a group of researchers (the Bergelson lab, part of Duke Child Studies) who study how babies learn language from the world around them.
+We are a group of researchers (the Bergelson lab, part of Harvard University’s Laboratory for Developmental Studies) who study how babies learn language from the world around them.
 We use lots of different methods to do this: we measure what infants see and sense at home and in the lab, and what brain-signals they give off.
 Our goal is to get a better understanding of when and how infants learn their native language(s)–which is pretty magical.
 Check in every month for more posts!

 We’ll be focusing on posts looking at infants and language learning, both within typical development, and in the case of infants who have severe-to-profound vision loss or severe-to-profound hearing loss.

-We’ll also occasionally chime in about our plans, trials, and tribulations working with some rad after-school programs here in Durham, which aim to teach K-2nd graders that they too can be scientists, and a bit about how hearing, vision, and communication works!
+We’ll also occasionally chime in about our plans, trials, and tribulations working with some rad after-school programs, which aim to teach K-2nd graders that they too can be scientists, and a bit about how hearing, vision, and communication works!

 Editor/publisher

-Aahnix is a Project Coordinator in the Bergelson lab at Duke University
+Sophie is a Lab Manager in the Bergelson lab at Harvard University